 Jay’s only request was that he be assigned some place out west.
 Petty Officer Carmean said he could guarantee Jay a West Coast assignment, but could not guarantee the type of work Jay would be doing, known in the Navy as a “rate”.
 That would be up to the needs of the Navy wherever Jay was ultimately assigned.
 That was good enough for Jay and he signed his enlistment papers.

 Jay reported to the Chicago Military Entrance Processing Station, or “MEPS”, in the summer of 1987 to begin his enlistment.
 After passing a physical exam and taking the oath of enlistment, he was officially a Navy recruit.
-Together with several other Navy recruits who reported the same day, Jay boarded a Chicago area Metra commuter train bound for boot camp at Naval Station Great Lakes, just of few miles north of Chicago.
+Together with several other Navy recruits who reported the same day, Jay boarded a Chicago area Metra commuter train bound for boot camp at Naval Station Great Lakes, just a few miles north of Chicago.
 He remembers his assignment as if it were yesterday: Company 396, 13th Division, Compartment D1, Rack 1106.
 He also remembers boot camp was a tough transition for him as he went in a little overweight, which garnered him extra attention and lots of additional pushups.
 He managed to maintain a positive attitude throughout, which helped him successfully navigate the many challenges he faced.

 While at Great Lakes, Jay and the other recruits had the opportunity to meet with detailers, who were the Navy officials determining where the recruits would be sent for their first duty station.
 When it came Jay’s turn, the detailer told him his Armed Services Vocational Aptitude Battery (ASVAB) scores in the electronics field were off the chart.
 Suddenly, his vocational training in high school was paying off.
 The detailer gave him the choice of three electronics ratings to work in, and Jay chose the Aviation Fire Control Technician rate, abbreviated as “AQ”.
 This meant the Navy would train Jay to maintain and repair the advanced electronics weapons systems on aircraft deployed on ships around the world.
 He saw this as an exciting opportunity.

 Before Jay could work on the equipment in the fleet, he had to go to another Navy school to learn his new trade.
 That happened after he graduated from boot camp on November 9, 1987.
 He left Naval Station Great Lakes and headed to O’Hare Airport in Chicago for his first flight in an airplane.
 He flew to Memphis, Tennessee, and then took a shuttle to the Naval Air Technical Training Center in Millington, Tennessee.
-There he attended an “A” school, learning the fundamentals of his new AQ rate.
+There he attended “A” school, learning the fundamentals of his new AQ rate.
 As he loved working on electronics, he did well and enjoyed his time there.
 One incident, however, had a lasting impression on him.
 When he was standing fire watch one night in the barracks, one of the sailors living there slit his wrists with music from Led Zeppelin blaring in the background.
 Jay roused the duty petty officer from his rack to see what was going on and found the sailor in his room with blood everywhere.
 Jay and the duty petty officer quickly got the injured sailor medical attention and he recovered, but the scene never faded from Jay’s memory and no one senior to him recognized that the event likely traumatized both Jay and the duty petty officer.
 Jay graduated from “A” school in July 1988.

 Although Jay had enlisted in return for an assignment on the West Coast, he received orders to report to fighter squadron VF-32, which was located at Oceana Naval Air Station in Virginia Beach, Virginia.
 The squadron flew the F-14A “Tomcat”, which Jay had seen in the 1986 movie Top Gun starring Tom Cruise as Maverick.
-When he arrived at Oceana, the squadron already was at sea, deployed onboard the aircraft carrier USS John F. Kennedy (CV-67).
+When he arrived at Oceana, the squadron was already at sea, deployed onboard the aircraft carrier USS John F. Kennedy (CV-67).
 That meant boarding another plane and flying to Naval Air Station Sigonella in Italy, where he stayed for almost a week.
 He then proceeded to Naples, Italy, to meet the ship and join his new squadron underway.

 When Jay reported to his squadron, he did not start working on electronics equipment right away because he was just an Airman Apprentice (E-2) with no prior Navy experience under his belt.
 Instead, he had to pay his dues learning about life at sea.
 That meant doing an initial assignment with the ship’s 1st Lieutenant, cleaning “heads” (bathrooms) and berthing spaces and doing laundry for the thousands of sailors living onboard the ship.
 When he was finished with that assignment, he was sent on another temporary assignment “mess cranking”, which meant he was tasked with helping out in the ship’s galley feeding the same sailors he had just cleaned and done laundry for.